All Episodes

 I'm so glad I'm not doing it.

-And you wanna bring your legs up.
+And you run and bring your legs up.

-So this is actually called legs up the wall.
+So this is actually called Legs Up the Wall.

 We don't have a wall here.

-Um it can be a little bit tricky to get close enough to a wall.
+It can be a little bit tricky to get close enough to a wall.

 So you can always use a chair.